preciofishbone/OmniaDocsG2/blocks/button-link/index.rst

 The purpose of "Create New Request" is to make it possible to create a new sign-off request on any page.
 When creating the button, select type of request that should be possible to create.
 The sign-off types are set up in Omnia Admin, see: :doc:`Sign-off Request types </admin-settings/tenant-settings/sign-off-requests-613/sign-off-types-613/index>`

-When a user clicks a Create New Request button, a new request can be created the same way as described on this page: :doc:`Requests </admin-settings/tenant-settings/sign-off-requests-613/sign-off-request-requests-613/index>`
+A new request can be created the same way as described on this page: :doc:`Requests </admin-settings/tenant-settings/sign-off-requests-613/sign-off-request-requests-613/index>`

 Strengthen Profile
 ----------------------